syncfusion-content/flutter-docs/Flutter/datagrid/row-height-customization.md

 The `RowHeightDetails.getIntrinsicRowHeight` method provides some properties to customize the autofit calculation,

-* excludeColumns – By default, the `getIntrinsicRowHeight` method calculates the row height based on all columns.
+* `excludeColumns` – By default, the `getIntrinsicRowHeight` method calculates the row height based on all columns.
 To skip the specific columns from the row height calculation, add that column's `GridColumn.columnName` to the `excludeColumns` collection.

-* canIncludeHiddenColumns – The hidden columns can also be consider for the row height calculation by setting the `canIncludeHiddenColumns` as true.
+* `canIncludeHiddenColumns` – The hidden columns (`GridColumn.visible` is false) can also be considered for the row height calculation by setting the `canIncludeHiddenColumns` as true.

 {% tabs %}
 {% highlight dart %}